 Out of Office - When laptops are taken out of the office, the laptop must be kept under positive control of the owner.
 It should be in hand, in sight, or locked in a secure location at all times.

 Roane State will conduct quarterly vulnerability scans of its outward facing firewall and semiannual scans of its internal credit card payment network in accordance with the Payment Card Industry Data Security Standards (PCI-DSS).
 All scans will be performed by an Approved Scanning Vendor or ASV.
 Any discrepancies will be corrected and a follow-up scan performed until the system is compliant.
 Scans will also be performed after any major changes in the network.

 Wireless networks will be monitored for rogue access points, unauthorized WLAN cards or other unauthorized devices connected to Roane State’s network.

-For employees that are required to access PII from the Administrative System, Roane State Information Technology Division will provide training information annually on the proper handing and safeguarding of PII.
+For employees that are required to access PII from the Administrative System, Roane State Information Technology Division will provide training information annually on the proper handling and safeguarding of PII.

 Any employee found to have violated this policy may be subject to disciplinary action.